-Karla Benson Rutten is the founder and C.E.O. of Benson Rutten Innovations, a coaching, consulting and training firm focused on diversity, equity and inclusion.
-As a facilitator, trainer, consultant, connector, and advocate, Karla works proactively and collaboratively with people, organizations and communities to ensure their working and living environments are inclusive, equitable, safe and welcoming for all people.
-Karla has 18 years of experience in higher education, diversity, social justice and sexual violence prevention program development; intercultural communication; facilitation and training; building community partnerships; and creating strong, diverse and equitable communities.
-Karla received her bachelor’s degree in psychology at Iowa State University and her master’s degree in counseling and personnel services at the University of Maryland – College Park.
+Karla Benson Rutten is the founder and C.E.O. of Benson Rutten Innovations, a coaching, consulting and training firm focused on diversity, equity, and inclusion.
+As a facilitator, trainer, consultant, and advocate, Karla works proactively and collaboratively with people, organizations, and communities to ensure their working and living environments are inclusive, equitable, safe, and welcoming for all people.
+Karla has 19 years of experience in higher education, diversity, social justice, and sexual violence prevention program development; intercultural communication; facilitation and training; building community partnerships; and creating strong, diverse and equitable communities.
+In August 2018, Karla began a new role as the vice president of Community Engagement at Girl Scouts River Valleys.

 Elise Chambers is the program director of the Conflict Resolution Center, an attorney and a qualified neutral under Rule 114.
 Beginning with her experiences as a youth volunteer trainer, Elise has developed, presented and evaluated training curriculum for a variety of audiences and topics.
 Through her work as a criminal defense lawyer representing adults and juveniles at the Minnesota Law Collective, a nonprofit she founded, Elise trained and mentored certified student attorneys to represent low-income criminal defense clients in court.
 Elise also ran the nonpartisan national Election Protection voters' rights coalition in Minnesota in collaboration with the Lawyers Committee for Civil Rights.
 Elise has also co-authored and presented published research regarding youth brain development and the mutual impacts of the juvenile justice system and adolescent mental illness on each other.